wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/noahs-ark.md

 The story of Noah's Ark is considered by many as a reminder of God's power and mercy, and is still widely known and retold today.

+## Etymology

+In the Biblical source text, the word which is being used to describe Noah's Ark is תיבת נח (tevát noaḥ).
+The word for Ark, תיבת (tevát or tevá) signifies box or chest.

 ## In Raëlism 🔯

 Noah's Ark is mentioned by Yahweh.
 The following reference from Rael's first book, [The Book Which Tells The Truth]({{< relref "resources/the-book-which-tells-the-truth.md" >}})<sup>📖</sup>, showcases the mentioning of Noah's Ark: